 During 2006 the Company entered into a LIBOR derivative product agreement with two counterparties.
 Under this agreement the counterparties pay to the Company on a monthly basis one month LIBOR and the Company pays the fixed amount at an annualized rate of 4.61%.
 Only the net of these two amounts will be exchanged between the companies on a notional amount of \$500 million.
-This agreement terminates April 25, 2007 or earlier in accordance with the early termination terms of the agreement.
-This agreement is in place to support the Company's Student Loan Asset Backed Note Series 2005-1 issuance.
+This agreement terminated April 25, 2007.
+This agreement was in place to support the Company's Student Loan Asset Backed Note Series 2005-1 issuance.